soul9/goblin/README.md

 Current problems:

-* wc doesn't count as many characters as the GNU (or plan9) wc for now, i'm not sure why, maybe because I use ReadRune instead of ReadByte
+* wc doesn't count as many characters as the GNU (or plan9) wc in binary files for now, i'm not sure why, maybe because I use ReadRune instead of ReadByte
 * cat is way slow, probably because it uses channels to communicate